The Ideal City exists in fact, but its various elements are held in place by the mind of its citizens.

 The formal gardens of the cinquecento were typically juxtaposed with informally planted groves and woods, known as boschetti, in what can best be described as a rhetorical balance of elements.

 This balance has been lost sight of over time, as the more vulnerable boschetti have been torn up, replanted, given over to other uses.
-The gardens of the Villa Lante at Bagnaia, for instance, 60 miles north of Rome, are usually considered as an example of formal terracing and harmonious hydraulics, but these were just elements in a broader patterning comprising also the Villa itself (where, mining its walls as it were, was located the grotto of Apollo and the Muses) and the selvatiche of the surrounding hills, which in turn were dotted with the sort of statue groups generally associated with the more formal space.
+The gardens of the Villa Lante at Bagnaia, for instance, sixty miles north of Rome, are usually considered as an example of formal terracing and harmonious hydraulics, but these were just elements in a broader patterning comprising also the Villa itself (where, mining its walls as it were, was located the grotto of Apollo and the Muses) and the selvatiche of the surrounding hills, which in turn were dotted with the sort of statue groups generally associated with the more formal space.

-These gardens were (not unreasonably, given that they are apt to grow, to change with the season, the light, the time of day) richly metamorphic spaces.
-Ovid was the great poetic presence of both the quattrocento and the cinquecento, his writhing and self-transforming Metamorphoses, in which story emerges from nested story, underpinning - you might say, formalising - the Renaissance perception of an animated universe where all matter was in a continual state of flux, taking form and passing out of form.
+These gardens were (not unreasonably, given that gardens are apt to grow, to change with the season, the light, the time of day) richly metamorphic spaces.
+Ovid was the great poetic presence of both the quattrocento and the cinquecento, his writhing and self-transforming Metamorphoses, in which story emerges from nested story, underpinning – you might say, formalising – the Renaissance perception of an animated universe where all matter was in a continual state of flux, taking form and passing out of form.
 Thus the statue groups of the selvatiche of the Villa Lante were of a Unicorn, a Dragon, Bacchus and his train.

 In creating this more precisely articulated space, the architects of cinquecento gardens detached the viewer from his vantage point and set him spinning in time.
 Whereas in the quattrocento a garden could be understood as a perspective view from a fixed spot, in the cinquecento the viewer was forced to make temporal passage from room to room, statue group to statue group, grotto to grotto, a sequence of experience more or less determined in order, more or less surprising.

-Thus in attempting to manipulate sequence, to hold the formal in fixed relation to the informal, the created to the 'wild’ or emergent, to build a formal structure, in other words, expressive not of disorder but of the varieties of order, the architects and patrons of the cinquecento succeeded in distinguishing discrete spaces and making each one a term in a rhetorical progress, creating not just the conditions for disagreement and disputation but a culture of borders that must be crossed, that demanded to be peopled with grotesques, fantasticals.
+Thus in attempting to manipulate sequence, to hold the formal in fixed relation to the informal, the created to the 'wild’ or emergent, to build a formal structure, in other words, expressive not of disorder but of the varieties of order, the architects and patrons of the cinquecento succeeded in marking out discrete spaces and making each one a term in a rhetorical progress, creating not just the conditions for disagreement and disputation but a culture of borders that must be crossed, that demanded to be peopled with grotesques, fantasticals.

-And it is not just the statue groups in the boschetto that are given over to this stage-managed Ovidian transformation; the viale become viottole, the column orders of the Villa revert to their originary trees, the pediments to the thatch of the capanne which dotted the rustic hillside.
+And it is not just the statue groups in the boschetto that are given over to this stage-managed Ovidian transformation; the viale become viottole, the column orders of the villa revert to their originary trees, the pediments to the thatch of the capanne which dotted the rustic hillside.
 And a cardinal becomes, in play, a Green Man, a wild spirit, a presiding deity, wandering freely among his tame monsters.